createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-08-17
+🗓️ 2025-08-18
-💬 "True friendship can afford true knowledge.
-It does not depend on darkness and ignorance." — Henry David Thoreau
+💬 "Gratitude is not only the greatest of virtues, but the parent of all the others." — Cicero
 <!--END_SECTION:quote-->